 After you’re done admiring the boats, it’s time to get out on the water, yourself.
 At the Sausalito Ferry Terminal, you can catch a boat across the bay to San Francisco for around $10 each way.
 The boat ride takes a little under half an hour, and drops you off at the San Francisco Ferry Building.
 Once there, spend a few hours tasting your way through a warren of restaurants, bars, ice cream and coffee shops, gourmet grocery stores, and other culinary hot spots.

 If you’d rather spend the day biking than boating, skip the ferry and make your way to Sausalito Bike Rentals, where you can rent cycles starting at $10 an hour.
 You’ll be just a few miles from the Golden Gate Bridge and Sausalito’s famous houseboats, either of which make perfect biking destinations.

 Back in the Headlands, take advantage of one of the night hikes offered by the Golden Gate National Parks Conservancy.
 The Parks Conservancy also leads special night hikes to the Point Bonita Lighthouse each month on the full moon (while the full moon hikes are free, they do require advance registration.
 Call the Marin Headlands Visitors’ Center at (415) 331-1540 to reserve your spot).

 Dinner & Drinks

 If you’re all hiked out, consider spending the rest of the evening in Sausalito or one of the small surrounding towns.
-The folks at HI Marin Headlands recommend Sausalito’s Sartaj India Café for delicious, inexpensive meals, and the Pelican Inn in Muir Beach for drinks and snacks in a setting that will whisk you away to the English countryside.
+Try Sausalito’s Sartaj India Café for delicious, inexpensive meals, and the Pelican Inn in Muir Beach for drinks and snacks in a setting that will whisk you away to the English countryside.